 It’s not my blood.

 She’s not sure if she’s relieved or terrified that it’s Bellamy that followed her.
 She goes back to scrubbing the blood from her hands.
 Bellamy squats next to her, pulling her hands from the water to hold between his.
 He gently tucks a strand of hair behind her ear and wipes a line of blood trickling from her temple.

 “What do I do?” she whispers.
 “I can’t get it off.”

 He looks down at her hands.
 “They’re clean, Clarke.”

 He unties his boots, kicking them to the side.
 He tosses his jacket to the side and peels out of his t-shirt.
 Clarke swallows, squeezing her eyes shut.
-She doesn’t want to think about how perfect he looks without a shirt on or how he does have a smattering of freckles across his shoulders.
+She doesn’t want to think about how perfect he looks without a shirt on or how he has a smattering of freckles across his shoulders.
 It’s both adorable and sexy.
 And completely inappropriate.

 Bellamy leans over and dips his shirt in the water then starts wiping her face.
 He’s gentle, starting at the top and working his way down.
 Despite the cold, she feels the heat rolling off of his bare skin.

 “Do you trust me?” he asks, voice barely above a whisper.